MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/pipeline-deploy-asset.md

 Starting with version 0.2.1239020 of the **Dynamics 365 finance and operations tools** extension, it is possible to deploy packages to local business data environments on-premises.
 You should use at least version 3.\* of the  **Dynamics Lifecycle Services (LCS) Asset Deployment** task.
 You will then be able to select **Software deployable package for on-premises environments** under the **Type of asset** field.

 > [!NOTE]
-> The entire pipeline run will take more than 1 hour, so you shouldn't use the free Microsoft-Hosted agents as they will timeout.
+> The entire pipeline run will take more than one hour, so you shouldn't use the free Microsoft-hosted agents as they will timeout.

 ## Dynamics 365 Commerce Cloud Scale Unit (CSU) extension and e-Commerce package deployment